• Skip to primary navigation

 Tips for Exploring Alberta in Winter

 With so many awesome places to visit during winter in Alberta, it can be hard to narrow down where you should go!
-If it’s your first time exploring Alberta in the colder months, we recommend choosing two or three main winter activities to try, and then plan your trip around them.
+If it’s your first time exploring Alberta in the colder months, we recommend choosing two or three main winter activities to try and then planning your trip around them.
 For example, if you’re interested in downhill skiing and ice skating, head to Banff or Lake Louise in the Rocky Mountains.
 Are you a city-lover who is also into ice fishing and cross-country skiing?
-Base yourself in Edmonton for lots of snowy adventures.
+Base yourself in Edmonton or Canmore for lots of snowy adventures.

 With so many domestic and international tourists coming to visit Alberta in winter, you can rest assured knowing that there are dozens of places to rent the necessary equipment for all your winter activities.
 While you’re welcome to bring your own skis, snowshoes, and ice skates with you, almost all tourist spots and national and provincial parks will have equipment rental shops.
 The same goes for purchasing winter gear and clothing; if you forgot to pack a scarf, don’t worry, there will be a shop for all your needs close by.